 Q: When do I file a Master Plan?

 - A: Students will typically file a Master Plan after the “Prep-for-the-Major” classes are completed.

-Q: How do I file a Master Plan?
+Q: How do I file an Education Plan?

-- A: Students will meet with the CFD Undergraduate Advisor to file a Master Plan.
+- A: Students will meet with the CFD Undergraduate Advisor to file an Education Plan.
 Together they will complete the paperwork to declare the student’s specialization and select (if applicable) the coursework.

-Q: The Family Development Specialization allows students to select 9 upper division units for the Master Plan.
+Q: The Family Development Specialization allows students to select 9 upper division units for the Education Plan.
 What classes should I select?